Why do I see discrepancy between Bing Ads conversion counts and those from Google Analytics and Google Ads (or my own logs)?

 - Is your conversion window too small?

-- Are you counting Unique conversions (and comparing to All conversion counts in AdWords etc)?
+- Are you counting Unique conversions (and comparing to All conversion counts in Google Ads etc)?

 - Note that if your users are converting directly or via other channels, Bing Ads will not count conversions.
-They are reported in Google analytics and AdWords (if AdWords determines conversion was caused by their ad click).
+They are reported in Google Analytics and Google Ads (if Google Ads determines conversion was caused by their ad click).

 If you still have questions about the discrepancy, here is a checklist of things you need to verify:

 - UTM auto-tagging for URL tracking is working properly

 - Same number of conversion goals are created and goal criteria are the exact same in both Bing Ads and Google Ads/Google Analytics